esnet/pond/src/website/docs/TimeSeries.md

 ### timeSeries.map(operator) ⇒ <code>[TimeSeries](#TimeSeries)</code>
-Takes an operator that is used to remap events from this TimeSeries to a new set of Events.
+Takes an operator that is used to remap events from this TimeSeries to a new set of events.

 **Kind**: instance method of <code>[TimeSeries](#TimeSeries)</code>
 **Returns**: <code>[TimeSeries](#TimeSeries)</code> - A TimeSeries containing the remapped events